sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria and as referenced by {{RFC4949}.

+Target Endpoint Characterization:

+: The description of the distinctive nature of a target endpoint, that is based on its characteristics.

 Target Endpoint Characterization Record:

 : A set of endpoint attributes about a target endpoint that was encountered in a SACM domain, which are associated with that target endpoint as a result of a Target Endpoint Characterization Task.